PeterKellett/project-4/README.md

 All stylesheet files are held in the AWS project bucket/static.

 ## Media files
+All images are image responsive and keep their aspect ratio.

 In development environment:
 Media files are held in the root level media folder.
 In production environment: